AI guidelines for common enhancements to a Gramps feature

 self.show()

-I guess this might be also used on the old CheckAssociations addon tool and large database?
+I guess this might be also used on the old CheckAssociations addon utility and large database?

 Any guidelines for AI would not increase the quality of this code (during my review), because my prompts were only for assistance, so the AI only helps me to format some parts as the use was limited to a review and not for generating a new code from scratch.
 Sure, I kept the control to avoid a large refactoring with any modern python libs.
 So, I can maintain the code and the primary ideas are still behind (ways, logic & co).